QubesOS/qubes-doc/HCL-R2B2.md

 permalink: /wiki/HCL-R2B2/
 ---

-Hardware Compatibility List (HCL) for All Qubes OS Releases
+Hardware Compatibility List (HCL) for R2B2 Qubes OS Release
 ===========================================================

 **Note:** The HCL is a compilation of reports generated and submitted by users.
 Except in the case of developer-reported entries, the Qubes team has not independently verified the accuracy of these reports.
 If using the list to make a purchasing decision, we recommend that you first test the hardware yourself, if possible.